morijx/Raspi_cardiac_wave/Multiprocessing/README.md

 As it is shown in the table a reduction is clearly visible.
 From no multiprocessing to 3 parallel processes a time reduction of 24.6 \% is possible for the generation of the RGB signal.
 The calculation times shown refer to a 35s video with 1920x1080 resolution calculated on a MacBook Pro M1.

+## Use

+To use the code just start the Main_GUI.py.
+Keep in mind that the pyVHR-CPU package has to be installed correctly since it is needed in the process.